Affordable rent in Colombia: where to look (and why almost no one finds it)

 Cartagena, Santa Marta, Barranquilla

-Coffee Triangle (Pereira, Manizales, Armenia)
+Coffee Axis (Pereira, Manizales, Armenia)

-Rent without guarantor, without co-signer, without insurance
+Rent without a guarantor, without a co-signer, without an insurance policy

 Before signing — the minimum checklist

-❓ Frequently asked questions
+❓ Frequently Asked Questions

 ❓ How do I know if a rental ad is real?

-❓ How much should administration cost/?
+❓ How much should the administration fee cost?

 It depends on the stratum and the building.
 Stratum 3: usually $150,000-$250,000.
 Stratum 4: $250,000-$400,000.
 Stratum 5-6: $400,000-$800,000+.
-Buildings with pool, gym and 24/7 concierge charge more.
-If the landlord doesn't tell you how much, ask before signing — administration is not negotiable month to month.
+Buildings with a pool, gym, and 24/7 security charge more.
+If the owner doesn't tell you how much, ask before signing — the administration fee is not negotiable month to month.

 In summary